 - Education is key to helping children, families and communities overcome poverty.

 - Academic achievement and social emotional well-being happens through a comprehensive network of quality home, school and community support.

-- Continuous, intensive and relevant support spanning consecutive years along the cradle-to-career continuum produces effective and sustainable outcomes.
+- Continuous, intensive and relevant support spanning consecutive years along the continuum of learning for children (ranging in age from pre-natal to 18) produces effective and sustainable outcomes.